Javier Chirinos: Club

 In January 1983 Chirinos moved to Peruvian giants Universitario de Deportes.

 International

 While playing for Universitario, Chirinos made his debut for the senior Peru national team in 1985.
 He made a total of 13 appearances for Peru that year.

-Management career
+Managerial career

 In 2001 Chirinos acted as caretaker manager of Universitario de Deportes after the sacking of Teddy Cardama.
 There Javier made his Descentralizado debut as a manager coaching the club for four matches in the 2001 season.
 Chirinos gained more experience in top-flight by acting as the caretaker manager again in 2002 after the resignation of Osvaldo Piazza and once more the following season after the departure of Ricardo Ortiz.

 Chirinos returned to act as the caretaker manager for Universitario for six matches in 2010 after Chemo del Solar was at the time unable to meet the requirements to coach in the Descentralizado.

 On 7 May 2012 he was announced as the new manager of Cobresol.